-Table 4-1 presents a summary of the noise impact modeling results at the closest residential and commercial property line receptors based on worst case future noise levels from the planned new replacement transformers with all new transformer banks operating simultaneously at maximum capacity, and Figure 4-1 provides a printout of the model results.
-The modeled worst case future noise level results were 43.7 dBA at the closest residential property line, and 31.4 dBA at the closest commercial property line.
-These modeled worst case cumulative total noise levels from the proposed new replacement transformer equipment at all modeled receptor locations are significantly lower than the existing daytime and nighttime ambient noise levels, and will not result in any perceptible noise increase above existing ambient noise levels.
-In addition, the modeled future noise impact levels are well below the NYSDEC Noise Policy Guideline sound-level limit of 65 dBA, and will be in compliance with the Town of Hempstead Noise Code limits of 65 dBA at residential receiving property lines during the daytime period of 9 am to 10 pm, and 50 dBA at residential receiving property lines during the nighttime period of 10 pm to 9 am, and 65 dBA at nonresidential (e.g., commercial or industrial) receiving property lines at any time.
+Table 4-1 presents a summary of the noise impact modeling results at the closest property line receptors based on worst case future noise levels from the planned new transformers with all transformer banks operating simultaneously at maximum capacity, and Figure 4-1 provides a printout of the model results.
+The modeled worst case future noise level results were 15.3 dBA at the closest property line.
+These modeled worst case cumulative total noise levels from the proposed new transformer equipment at all modeled receptor locations are significantly lower than the existing daytime and nighttime ambient noise levels, and will not result in any recordable (<0.1 dBA increase) or perceptible noise increase above existing ambient noise levels.
+In addition, the modeled future noise impact levels are well below the NYSDEC Noise Policy Guideline sound-level limit of 65 dBA, and will be in compliance with the Town of Hempstead Noise Code.